timetag/timetag.github.io/docs/actions.rst

     The number of coincidence slots on this Coincidence counter.

-- ``Emit to this channel# when fulfilled`` (required) Emit to this channel# when fulfilled
+- ``Emit to this channel# when fulfilled`` (required) Emit to this channel# when all of the coincidence slots are fulfilled.

 Actions